pratyakshpatel/football-analytics-project/README.md

 **Problem: Script crashes with "No pass graphs found"**
 Solution: Ensure your event data contains Pass events.
 Check that your CSV files are in the correct format and location.

-## Technical Methodology and Design Decisions
+## Technical Methodology

-This section explains the core concepts and design choices that make this approach effective for player compatibility scoring.

 ### Why Graph-Based Representation?

-Football inherently involves relational dynamics.
-A player's value is not purely individual statistics, but rather how they influence space, teammate movement, and defensive pressure.
-Traditional statistical approaches miss these network effects.
-By representing each match moment as a graph where players are nodes and interactions are edges, the model captures:
+Football is inherently relational.
+By representing match moments as graphs with players as nodes and interactions as edges, the model captures spatial context, implicit pass patterns, style matching, and temporal continuity that pure statistics miss.

-**Spatial Context**: Where players typically receive the ball and what they do with it **Implicit Connections**: Patterns of who passes to whom and when **Style Matching**: Whether a long-ball passer has appropriate target players who excel at receiving long passes **Temporal Continuity**: How actions build on each other through possession chains

 ### The Markov Chain xT Model

-Expected Threat values are calculated using a Markov Chain approach rather than empirical look-ups.
-This allows the model to work with any dataset and handles zone transitions mathematically.
-The model runs iteratively until convergence, solving for the fixed point where xT values reflect both immediate shooting threats and future pass opportunities.
-This is more theoretically sound than simple averaging.
+Expected Threat is calculated iteratively using zone transition counts and shot statistics, solving for the fixed point where xT values reflect both immediate shooting threats and future pass opportunities.

-### Embedding Concatenation vs. Other Fusion Methods
+### Embedding Concatenation

-When combining two player embeddings, the system uses concatenation [h_A || h_B] rather than other approaches like dot products or cosine similarity.
-Here's why:
+The model uses concatenation [h_A || h_B] to preserve all information from both player embeddings.
+This allows the downstream MLP to discover relevant interaction patterns, unlike dot products (lose magnitude) or cosine similarity (lose scale).

-Dot products measure angle similarity but lose magnitude information.
-Cosine similarity normalizes to unit vectors, eliminating information about player intensity or influence scale.
-Concatenation preserves all information from both embeddings and allows the downstream neural network to discover any relevant interaction patterns.
-The MLP can learn which combinations of features are complementary.

-### Multi-Task Learning Benefits
+### Multi-Task Learning

-The compatibility scorer uses auxiliary tasks (pass quality, threat potential, synergy) beyond the main compatibility output.
-This approach:

-- Regularizes the main task, preventing overfitting
-- Provides interpretable intermediate outputs for debugging
-- Allows the shared trunk to learn richer representations by solving multiple related problems
-- Improves generalization by sharing feature extraction across tasks

-### Handling Sparse Players

-Some players (substitutes, youth squad, long-term injured) have very few events.
-The `--min-events-player` option filters these out before training.
-Sparse players produce noisy features and unreliable embeddings.
-Filtering improves embedding quality for regular starters.

-## Understanding Graph Construction Details

-Each pass event generates a graph containing valuable contextual information.
-The graph includes:

-- All 22 on-pitch players as nodes
-- Edges connecting the passer to all other on-pitch players
-- Node features encoding each player's style and position
-- Edge features encoding spatial relationships and threat information

-This creates a large training set where even a 50-match sample generates thousands of graphs.
-The GNN learns player representations by observing patterns across all these match moments.
+The scorer trains on multiple related tasks (main compatibility, pass quality, threat flow, position synergy), which regularizes learning and improves generalization.

 ## Citation and Acknowledgments

-This project uses event data provided by StatsBomb, a leading football analytics company.
-StatsBomb's open data initiative makes detailed match analysis accessible to the broader football community.

-The graph neural network architecture is based on Graph Convolutional Networks (Kipf & Welling, 2017), implemented using PyTorch and PyTorch Geometric.
+This project uses event data provided by StatsBomb.
+The GNN architecture is based on Graph Convolutional Networks (Kipf & Welling, 2017).

 ## License

 This project is open-source and available for educational and research purposes.
 The code is provided without warranty.
 The underlying match data is provided by StatsBomb under their Open Data license.
 Please refer to StatsBomb's terms when using the data.

 For questions, issues, or contributions, please open an issue on the GitHub repository.